NachoGranados/ITCR.DATOS1.Investigacion/README.md

 * No

-3)¿Utiliza usted aplicaciones como gmail, google drive, youtube, facebook, one drive, dropbox?
+3. ¿Utiliza usted aplicaciones como gmail, google drive, youtube, facebook, one drive, dropbox?
 * Sí
 * No